-Earthquake Insurance purchased as additional coverage when you get your home insurance, condo insurance or tenant insurance.
-This covers your for the repair of your home or replacement of your personal property if they are damaged in an earthquake.
+Earthquake Insurance is purchased as additional coverage when you get your home insurance, condo insurance, or tenant insurance.
+This covers the repair of your home or replacement of your personal property if they are damaged in an earthquake.
 Earthquake Insurance also provides coverage if you’re unable to live in your home post-earthquake due to the damage caused.

 Who can purchase Earthquake Insurance?

-To purchase earthquake insurance you must be a person with an existing home, condo or tenant insurance policy.
+To purchase earthquake insurance you must be a person with an existing home insurance, condo insurance, or tenant insurance policy.
 If you do not currently have one of these policies you can purchase earthquake insurance at the time you insure your home.

 What does Earthquake Insurance cover?

 Earthquake Insurance covers you for the loss or damage caused by the quake or shaking from the seismic event.
 It does not cover damage caused by a secondary event caused by the earthquake like a landslide, avalanche, tsunami, or tidal wave.